-One of our main focus for this theme will be on how economic policy can help households and adapt to the global externalities generated by increased use of energy across the developing world.
-In response to these effects, governments will likely need to provide a wider range of public services and run campaigns to induce adaptive behaviour.
-Income growth which is the central focus of all of IGC's four research themes is a key form of adaptation.
-Africa and South Asia's success in reducing vulnerability to climate change likely lies in its ability to generate sustained growth and development.
+This finding underscores the urgency of identifying research and policy options to facilitate growth which is the centrepiece of the IGC's mission.
+Pointedly, Africa and South Asia's success in reducing vulnerability to climate change likely lies in its ability to generate sustained growth and development.
 There is thus an urgent need to understand how policies that affect trade, structural change and growth can aid adaptation to climate change.
 Increasingly economic policy will need to be designed with this objective in mind.